Location: | Bone |

 Via a biopsy, the type of bone tumour can be confirmed.
 Via scintigraphy and aspirates of (local) lymph nodes, the veterinarian can visualize the distribution of the osteosarcoma.
 Other options to map the tumour distribution include a combination of radiographs and/or CT scan, ultrasound of the abdomen to detect metastases towards the lymph nodes and internal organs.

 The treatment approach depends on the tumour location and the presence of metastases.
 Furthermore, an osteosarcoma can irritate the bone membrane, which is painful and requires appropriate painkilling.
 The chances of therapeutic success increase as more treatment options (surgery, chemotherapy, radiotherapy) are combined.
 Osteosarcomas often require local (surgery, radiotherapy) as well as general (chemotherapy) treatment (in case of metastases).
+The dog should be restaged every 3-6 months or when considering changing therapy.

 If possible, the veterinarian will surgically remove the tumour.
 This is relatively simple for osteosarcomas located in the limbs, but less evident for tumours in the skull or spine.
 When the tumour causes pain due to its size and location in the spine, a part of the tumour can be removed (decompression) to decrease pressure and offer more comfort to the dog.
 Usually, surgical removal of a tumour in the limb results in the amputation of the paw.
-In certain cases, limb-sparing surgery can be considered, but this is a complex procedure requiring a team of veterinarians.
+In very few cases, limb-sparing surgery can be considered, but this is a complex procedure requiring a team of veterinarians.
 Amputation of the limb can be considered for large dogs if the remaining 3 paws are healthy (e.g. do not harbour advanced arthrosis).
-Metastases can be surgically removed to somewhat prolong life or to improve the quality of life for dogs in whom -as a consequence of metastases towards the lungs- hypertrophic osteopathy occurs (abnormal widening of the bone as a result of new bone production).
-When the metastases are removed, the symptoms associated with hypertrophic osteopathy disappear as well.

 For more information on how to help three legged dogs, please visit Tripawds.